USpiri/USpiri/README.md

 - 📫 How to reach me **urielspiridione135@gmail.com**

-- ⚡ Fun fact **I love Photography, economics, experiment with arduino, ESP32 and all kind of crazy things, and my favorite game is Minecraft**
+- ⚡ Fun fact **I love Photography, economics, experiment with arduino, ESP32 and all kind of crazy things**

 <h3 align="left">Connect with me:</h3>
 <p align="left">